techthevote/techthevote.github.io/playbook.md

 <!-- Start Final Section -->
 <div class="playbook-subtitle">Design Your Own Features</div>
 <div class="playbook-title-description">Key Election Milestones: What to ask people to do.
-Our Resources section includes links to voter registration forms and mail-in ballot request forms.</div>
+Our <a href="/resources">Resources section</a> includes links to voter registration forms and mail-in ballot request forms.</div>

 ---